dumea84/Midterm-Takehome/README.md

 Be sure to employ good software techniques to ensure "readability" of your code.
 Most importantly:  be sure that YOU nderstand every single line of the code that you submit.

-Before submitting your code, make sure it compiles properly on **Processing**.
+Before submitting your code, make sure it compiles runs on **Processing**.
     *(Code with syntax errors will not be graded!)*